GoogleCloudPlatform/cloud-builders/README.md

 ---

-# Alternative Official Images
+# Alternatives to official images

-Most of the tools in this repo are also available in official community-supported publicly available repositories.
+Most of the tools in this repo are also available in community-supported publicly available repositories.
 Such repos also generally support multiple versions and platforms, available by tag.

-The following official community-supported images are compatible with the hosted Cloud Build service and function well as build steps; note that some will require that you specify an `entrypoint` for the image.
+The following community-supported images are compatible with the hosted Cloud Build service and function well as build steps; note that some will require that you specify an `entrypoint` for the image.
 Additional details regarding each alternative official image are available in the `README.md`